 Fully Customizable Interface

-One thing that was really great about this fish finder unit was that your view on the screen is totally customizable – you can switch between the two imaging modes, or even have both display on the screen.
+One thing that was really great about this fish locator unit was that your view on the screen is totally customizable – you can switch between the two imaging modes, or even have both display on the screen.
 You can compare the sonar with the charts in order to get a more full view.
 It can get a little crowded on screen (even with its impressive display size of 7 inches), but overall it was useful to be able to use both types of imaging at once and compare the results.
 The built-in chart (the contour XD map) was a little lacking (it showed just basic details), but with the ability to upgrade the software of the unit via the Micro SD card slot, it’s easy to quickly improve the default programming.

 Picture Quality & Refresh Rate